-At Little Rainbow Nursery Ltd we are committed to the inclusion of all children.
-All children have the right to be cared for and educated to develop to their full potential alongside their peers through positive experiences, to enable them to share opportunities and experiences and develop and learn from each other.
-We provide a positive and welcoming environment where children are supported according to their individual needs and we work hard to ensure no children are discriminated against or put at a disadvantage as a consequence of their needs.
-Each child's needs are unique, therefore any attempt to categorise children is inappropriate.
+At Little Rainbow Nursery Ltd we are committed to the inclusion of all children at our nursery.
+We ensure all children have the right to be cared for and educated to develop to their full potential alongside their peers through positive experiences.
+We enable them to share opportunities and experiences and develop and learn from each other.
+We provide a positive and welcoming environment where children are supported according to their individual needs and we work hard to ensure no child is discriminated against or put at a disadvantage as a consequence of their needs.
+Each child's needs are unique and we do not attempt to categorise children.

-We are committed to working in partnership with parents in order to meet their child's individual needs and develop to their full potential.
-We are committed to working with any child who has a specific need and/or disability and making reasonable adjustments to enable every child to make full use of the nursery's facilities.
+We are committed to working in partnership with parents in order to meet each child's individual needs and develop to their full potential.
+We are committed to working with any child who has a special educational need and/or disability and making reasonable adjustments to enable every child to make full use of the nursery's facilities.
 All children have a right to a broad and well-balanced early learning environment.

-The nursery will undertake a Progress Check of all children at age two in accordance with the Code of Practice.
-The early years provider will also undertake an assessment at the end of the Early Years Foundation Stage (in the final term of the year in which a child turns five) to prepare an EYFS Profile of the child.
+We undertake a Progress Check of all children at age two in accordance with the Code of Practice (2015) and statuary framework for EYFS.

+We will also undertake an assessment at the end of the Early Years Foundation Stage for any children that remain with us in the final term of the year in which they turn five, as oer the statuary framework for EYFS.

-Where we believe a child may have additional needs that have previously been unacknowledged, we will work closely with the child's parents and any relevant professionals to establish if any additional action is required.
+We will work closely with the child's parents and any relevant professionals if we identify any areas where a child's progress is less than expected to establish if any additional action is required.
+This may include: